Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 # Hardware Design Details
 ## Block Diagram
 The following figure shows a high level block diagram of the design.
-For a more detailed illustration of the design under test (DUT) unit, refer to "Transmit Chain (200 MHz) block diagram" in UG1274.
+For a more detailed illustration of the design under test (DUT) unit, refer to "Transmit Chain (200 MHz) block diagram" in UG1274, available in the [Communication Library lounge](https://www.xilinx.com/member/versal_ai_engine_commslib_ea.html#documents).

 ![Alt Text](images/tx_chain_block_design_v3.PNG)